Section 3: Determination

 S11 applies to most tenancies which we deal with, apart from tenancies which began prior to 24 October 1961, (the section was first introduced in the Housing Act 1961), or tenancies with an initial contractual term of 7 years or more.

-- keep in repair the structure and exterior of the dwelling-house (including drains, gutters and external pipes)
+- Keep in repair the structure and exterior of the dwelling-house (including drains, gutters and external pipes)

-- keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity and for sanitation (including basins, sinks, baths and sanitary conveniences, but not other fixtures, fittings and appliances for making use of the supply of water, gas or electricity), and
+- Keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity and for sanitation (including basins, sinks, baths and sanitary conveniences, but not other fixtures, fittings and appliances for making use of the supply of water, gas or electricity), and

-- keep in repair and proper working order the installations in the dwelling-house for space heating and heating water
+- Keep in repair and proper working order the installations in the dwelling-house for space heating and heating water.

 This would normally be the minimum standard expected in terms of a landlord’s obligations, but the individual contract may provide for more obligations on the landlord, for example internal decorations.

-It should be noted that only if a copy of the tenancy agreement is actually in the possession of the Rent Officer should the standard phrase saying so be used.
+It should be noted that only if a copy of the tenancy agreement is actually in the possession of the rent officer should the standard phrase saying so be used.

 Conclusion

 In practice this means that a tenant in a property to which section 11 applies may be required to spend money on internal decorations and minor repairs, whereas the landlord may have to spend money on replacement windows or roof.
-The rental value will reflect this, with a relatively high rent.

 Change in condition

 Normally, unless the application is made jointly (joint applications can be made at any time), once a fair rent has been registered another application for registration of fair rent cannot be made until 2 years have elapsed (tenant’s application), or 1 year and 9 months (landlord’s application).
-However, s67(3) of the Rent Act 1977 allows an application within this time period where there has been a “change” in:
+However, s67(3) of the Rent Act 1977 allows an application within this time period where there has been a change in:

-- the terms of the tenancy
+2) the terms of the tenancy,

-- that makes the current registered rent “no longer a fair rent”
+that makes the current registered rent “no longer a fair rent.”

-Rent Officers should not make deductions for minor disrepair where it is likely that the landlord will meet his obligations either under the contract or the Landlord and Tenant Act 1985; they should work on the basis that landlords will perform those obligations.
-Rent Officers should make their valuations having regard to the landlord’s repairing obligations; this is the difference between valuing a property and valuing a tenancy.
+Rent officers should not make deductions for minor disrepair where it is likely that the landlord will meet his obligations either under the contract or the Landlord and Tenant Act 1985; they should work on the basis that landlords will perform those obligations.
+Rent officers should make their valuations having regard to the landlord’s repairing obligations; this is the difference between valuing a property and valuing a tenancy.

-Where there are more substantial items of disrepair that affect the tenant’s ongoing use or occupation or enjoyment of a dwelling (for example: defects that interfere with the use of a room, or the lack of basic amenities) and the Rent Officer judges (on the balance of evidence) that suitable repair will not be undertaken immediately, the Rent Officer must determine a rent which reflects the actual market at that time for a property in that condition.
 In these circumstances the nature and degree of disrepair must be taken into account and suitable adjustments to the rent for a property in reasonable repair should be made and recorded.
-It is particularly important that the Rent Officer notes the disrepair taken into account in their rental determination and the adjustments made to the rental value to reflect this disrepair, because a future application under s67(3) can be accepted later if the landlord addresses the items of disrepair.
+It is particularly important that the rent officer notes the disrepair taken into account in their valuation and the adjustments made to the rental value to reflect this disrepair, because a future application under s67(3) can be accepted later if the landlord addresses those items of disrepair.

-If there is any subsequent change to the property that improves the dwelling because some or all of the disrepair or other recorded matters have been put right, the Rent Officer is able to accept an application and register a different rent within the 2-year period.
+If there is any subsequent change to the property that improves the dwelling because some or all of the disrepair or other recorded matters have been put right, the rent officer is able to accept an application and register a different rent within the 2-year period.
 However the disrepair noted at the last registration must have actually resulted in a lower valuation.

 Maximum fair rent